ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    On the global catalog, complete the following steps to view the pricing for each metric ID:

    * Log on to [IBM global catalog](https://globalcatalog.cloud.ibm.com/){: external}.
-   * Search for the entries, 'power-iaas', in the search bar.
+   * Search for the entries, `power-iaas`, in the search bar.
    * Determine the type of resource for which you need pricing.
 The following options are available:
-     - 'Power Virtual Server Virtual Machine' for Virtual Machines
+     - `Power Virtual Server Virtual Machine` for Virtual Machines
-     - 'Power Virtual Server Volume' for Volumes
+     - `Power Virtual Server Volume` for Volumes
-     - 'Power Virtual Server Snapshot' for Snapshots
+     - `Power Virtual Server Snapshot` for Snapshots
-     - 'Power Virtual Server Shared Processor Pool' for Shared Processor Pools Currently, there is no pricing associated with other types of resources.
+     - `Power Virtual Server Shared Processor Pool` for Shared Processor Pools Currently, there is no pricing associated with other types of resources.
          {: note}
    * Click on the selected resource type entry from the search results.
 The corresponding page opens.
    * Click the Private Cloud billing plan from the left pane:
-     - 'Power Virtual Server Private Cloud Virtual Machine Group' for Virtual Machines
+     - `Power Virtual Server Private Cloud Virtual Machine Group` for Virtual Machines
-     - 'Power Virtual Server Private Cloud Volume Group' for Volumes
+     - `Power Virtual Server Private Cloud Volume Group` for Volumes
-     - 'Power Virtual Server Private Cloud Snapshot Group' for Snapshots
+     - `Power Virtual Server Private Cloud Snapshot Group` for Snapshots
-     - 'Power Virtual Server Private Cloud Shared Processor Pool' for Shared Processor Pools Deployments with different satellite regions are displayed.
+     - `Power Virtual Server Private Cloud Shared Processor Pool` for Shared Processor Pools Deployments with different satellite regions are displayed.
    * Select the deployment with the name ending with the satellite region for which you want the pricing.
       For example, the **Power Virtual Server Private Cloud PVM Instance Groupsatcon_dal** deployment displays the pricing for virtual machines in the satellite locations hosted in the Dallas region.